asingam2017/fa18-516-11/paper/paper.md

-As opposed to most of the PaaS oferings in the market, which are *tied to proprietary implementations*, Cloud Foundry is an open source sofware with fexibility to allow integrations with exter- nal systems.
+As opposed to most of the PaaS oferings in the market, which are *tied to proprietary implementations*, Cloud Foundry is an open source sofware with fexibility to allow integrations with external systems.
 Cloud Foundry provides all the PaaS capabilities like the popular public and private PaaS Providers - built-in scalable infrastructure, middleware, and various tools for development, de- ployment and support.
-To enable infrastructure-agnostic archi- tecture, Cloud Foundry focused on three main categories: *Clouds, Frameworks and Services* [@Badola2015].
+To enable infrastructure-agnostic architecture, Cloud Foundry focused on three main categories: *Clouds, Frameworks and Services* [@Badola2015].

 ![Cloud Foundry - Open Source PaaS [@Harris2011]](images/Cloud-Foundry-as-Open-PaaS.jpg?raw=true "Cloud Foundry - Open PaaS"){#fig:foundary}